If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Embroidered Slippers Supplies

-Here’s a little more information about choosing supplies such as stabilizer and which house slippers work!
+Here’s more information about choosing supplies such as stabilizer and which house slippers work!

 If you have a multi-needle embroidery machine with a free arm, you can use any slippers that you can fit over the arm.